Gravitational Waves from Gauge Quanta Produced during Inflation: Conclusions

 On the other hand, due to quantum fluctuations, the initial value of the axion field inherently carries an intrinsic uncertainty, which prevents it from being arbitrarily close to the peak of the potential and, in turn, constrains the allowed duration of the slow-roll stage.
 Since $f_{\rm a}$ controls the sharpness of the potential, a smaller $f_{\mathrm{a}}$ corresponds to a shorter slow-roll phase.
 For a fixed peak frequency, by requiring that the distance between the initial value and the potential peak, $\Delta \chi_{\mathrm{ini}}$, be larger than the quantum fluctuation, we derive a constraint on $f_{\rm a}$, as given by Eq. \eqref{eq: f_constrain}.

 We then apply this result to determine the lowest possible value of $f_{\rm a}$ for GW peaks appearing in the nHz and mHz frequency ranges.
 The results are shown in Figs. \ref{fig: initial_nhz} and \ref{fig: initial_mhz}.
 We find that, despite the differences in frequency range, the weak dependence of $\Omega_{\mathrm{gw}, 0} h^{2}$ on the parameter $f_{\rm a}$ leads to a similar maximum allowed GW energy spectrum in both cases, namely $\Omega_{\mathrm{gw},0} h^{2} = 10^{-10}$.
-Consequently, given this amplitude, GW signals produced in this model are unlikely to account for the recent PTA results, but they may still be detectable by future experiments targeting the mHz frequency range, such as Taiji and LISA.
+Consequently, given this amplitude, GW signals produced in this model with the chosen parameters are unlikely to account for the recent PTA results, but they may still be detectable by future experiments targeting the mHz frequency range, such as Taiji and LISA.
+It is possible to obtain stronger GWs and potentially reach the PTA range with a larger $\Lambda^{4}$, even after accounting for the constraint from quantum fluctuations.
+However, if $\Lambda^{4}$ becomes too large, for example $\Lambda^{4} = 0.1 \, V_{0}$, it begins to affect the total number of $e$-folds and shift the peak position of the GW spectrum.
+In this case, more fine-tuning is required to achieve the desired peak position, making the model less natural.